ViRb3/wgcf/README.md

 This script supports both Linux and WSL.

 ## Notice of Non-Affiliation and Disclaimer

+We are not affiliated, associated, authorized, endorsed by, or in any way officially connected with any other company, agency or government agency.
+All product and company names are trademarks™ or registered® trademarks of their respective holders.
+Use of them does not imply any affiliation with or endorsement by them.

 We are not affiliated, associated, authorized, endorsed by, or in any way officially connected with Cloudflare, or any of its subsidiaries or its affiliates.
 The official Cloudflare website can be found at https://www.cloudflare.com/.

 The names Cloudflare Warp and Cloudflare as well as related names, marks, emblems and images are registered trademarks of their respective owners.

+We are not affiliated, associated, authorized, endorsed by, or in any way officially connected with AdGuard, or any of its subsidiaries or its affiliates.
+The official AdGuard website can be found at https://adguard.com.

+The names AdGuard DNS and AdGuard as well as related names, marks, emblems and images are registered trademarks of their respective owners.